-We are here with the options to all of the above and, if you have any questions about your hammock after choosing it you can check out our Hammock FAQ page.
+We are here with information on all of the considerations above.
+If you have any questions about your hammock after choosing it you can check out our Hammock FAQ page.

 Our large variety of hammocks are available in five basic styles: American, Brazilian, Mayan, quilted and rope.